PintaProject/website/Content/HowTo/installing-pinta.md

 *Is the Ubuntu terminal something new to you?
 [Click here to learn more on how to use the Ubuntu terminal][2].*

-**Ubuntu Maverick, Natty & Oneiric**

-` sudo add-apt-repository ppa:pinta-maintainers/pinta-stable/ubuntu `

-Once you've installed the above PPA, then you must update you system with their package lists.
-Run the following command:

-`sudo apt-get update`

-Once you have a PPA setup with Pinta on it and have updated your package list, you are now ready to install Pinta.

 **Ubuntu Precise**

 `sudo add-apt-repository ppa:pinta-maintainers/pinta-stable`